matt2ology/csc196p-poc-project-01-nfc/README.md

 This project is to demonstrate one's ability to utilize technologies and the cloud (via [Firebase](https://firebase.google.com/)).

-I will be using NFC as a means to demonstrate my understanding of both the technology and how to make some kind service/tool with the cloud.
+I will be using Radio Frequency Identification (RFID) as a means to demonstrate my understanding of both the technology and how to make some kind service/tool with the cloud.

 ## Assets used